-Revenue from the Malaysian business achieved a record result of \$21.4m, up 11% on the PCP of \$19.2m.

-The Malaysian business continues to deliver solid growth predominantly on the back of higher consumer demand for VitaHealth and Herbs of Gold brands.
-The Malaysian market continued to demonstrate resilience against stronger economic and competitive pressures.
+Revenue from the Malaysian business achieved a record result of \$22.8m, up 7% on PCP.
+The Malaysian business continues to deliver growth predominantly on the back of higher consumer demand for VitaHealth and Herbs of Gold brands.
+The Malaysian performance continued to demonstrate resilience across all channels.

-The Singaporean market generated revenue of \$5.8m, up 4% on the PCP of \$5.6m.
-The Singaporean market was slow to recover post COVID due to lower levels of tourism.
+The Singaporean market generated revenue of \$6.3m, up 7% on the PCP.
+The Singaporean market improved with higher revenue contributions coming from traditional selling partners.